Reading time: 7 min.

 While there are a few reasons that you may develop diffuse thinning, one of the most common causes is a condition called telogen effluvium.

-This form of hair loss is usually temporary and can be brought on by stress and/or trauma.
-However, there are myriad other reasons why you may develop telogen effluvium.
-For example, changes in hormone levels, thyroid conditions, certain medications, and deficiencies.
+This form of hair loss is characterised by excessive hair shedding and is usually temporary.
+Telogen effluvium can be brought on by stress and/or trauma.
+However, there are myriad other reasons why you may develop this form of hair loss.
+For example, changes in hormone levels, certain medications, vitamin or mineral deficiencies, and thyroid disorders can cause hair loss.

 Some of the common symptoms that accompany telogen effluvium (apart from thinning hair) are bald patches, and losing visible clumps of hair when showering, or brushing hair.

-A healthy scalp has some hairs which are in the anagen (growth) phase, and the catagen (resting) phase.
+A healthy scalp has some hair follicles which are in the anagen (growth) phase, and the catagen (resting) phase.
 A small percentage of the hairs are usually in the telogen (shedding) phase.
 Telogen effluvium occurs when anagen hairs prematurely enter into the telogen (shedding) phase.

-Telogen effluvium doesn’t usually happen straight away, as it can take time for the hairs to transition between phases and shed; this form of hair diffuse thinning usually isn’t permanent either, as it will grow back once the condition has been treated.
+Telogen effluvium doesn’t usually happen straight away, as it can take time for the hairs to transition between phases and shed.
+This form of diffuse hair loss usually isn’t permanent either, as it will grow back once the condition has been treated.

 Age

-Though some people who experience diffuse thinning due to age may choose to receive treatment for it, others may choose to embrace it – either way is valid, and completely up to the individual.
+Some people who experience diffuse thinning due to age may choose to receive treatment for it, others may choose to embrace it.
+Either way is valid, and completely up to the individual experiencing hair loss.

-• Male pattern baldness (androgenic alopecia), most commonly affects 50% of men over the age of 50, however, it can affect men of any age [5].
-This form of hair loss can be hereditary, being passed down through families; it is associated with the male sex hormones, androgens, which regulate hair growth.
+Male pattern baldness, most commonly affects 50% of men over the age of 50, however, it can affect men of any age [5].
+This form of pattern hair loss can be hereditary, being passed down through families.
+It is associated with the male sex hormones, androgens, which regulate hair growth.

 According to the Norwood Scale [6], the further along your male pattern baldness is, the more likely you are to experience visible diffuse thinning.

-• Female pattern baldness is a hereditary type of hair loss; the condition affects the scalp and part-line; when female pattern baldness reaches later stages, diffuse thinning can develop, affecting the whole scalp.
+Female pattern hair loss is a hereditary type of hair loss.
+This hair loss condition affects the scalp and part-line.
+When female pattern hair loss reaches later stages, diffuse thinning can develop, affecting the whole scalp.

-The Ludwig Scale can help to classify the progression of female pattern baldness and is a good scale of referral for those who may be experiencing this form of hair loss.
+The Ludwig Scale can help to classify the progression of female pattern hair loss and is a good scale of referral for those who may be experiencing this form of hair loss.

 Anagen effluvium